drduh/macOS-Security-and-Privacy-Guide/README.md

 See [fix-macosx.com](https://fix-macosx.com/) for detailed instructions.

-> If you've upgraded to Mac OS X Yosemite (10.10) and you're using the default settings, each time you start typing in Spotlight (to open an application or search for a file on your computer), your local search terms and location are sent to Apple and third parties (including Microsoft).
+> If you've upgraded to OS X 10.10 "Yosemite" and you're using the default settings, each time you start typing in Spotlight (to open an application or search for a file on your computer), your local search terms and location are sent to Apple and third parties (including Microsoft).

 To download, view and apply their suggested fixes: